PNW Components Loam Dropper Review

 Our Analysis and Test Results

-PNW Components is a fresh face in the mountain bike industry, but they've quickly gained a reputation for quality, affordable products.
+PNW Components is a relatively fresh face in the mountain bike industry, but they've quickly gained a reputation for quality, affordable products.
 Founded on the idea that high-quality bike parts shouldn't be unreasonably expensive, PNW aims to help keep your bike running without breaking the bank, and that's exactly what we found when we tested the Loam.
-For a fraction of the price of the most expensive droppers out there, the Loam doesn't sacrifice much in the way of performance and durability.
+For a fraction of the price of the most expensive droppers out there, this post doesn't sacrifice much in the way of performance and durability.

 Smoothness and Functionality